Drakunal/MLFLOW-Model-Serving-and-FastAPI/readme.md

 ---

-Here's a more detailed explanation of the code sections in your project:

----

 ## Code Explanation

 The API is structured in the FastAPI framework with routes for single and batch customer churn predictions, using an MLflow-served model as the prediction backend.